regulate-tech/nhstech/project-paper/README.md

 A simple analysis of this data allows us to see the overall trends in expenditure and the state of play for each Trust.

 There is site level data allowing for a more detailed analysis and we can cross-reference this information with data about the adoption of electronic health records systems.

+## Usage

+The simplest way to explore the data is to make a copy of the notebook (nhstech_project_paper.ipynb) in Google Colab.

+You can also make a local copy if you use Jupyter on your own machine or just copy out the Python code.